Renovating Your Home? Tips for Saving Time and Money

 - Home Equity Loan: This is a fixed-rate loan with a set principal and interest amounts that make it easy to fit the payments into your budget.

-- Unsecured Home Improvement Loan: If equity isn't an option for you, or you don't want to tap into it, this is a loan that doesn't require any collateral.
-The terms are often as short as 10 years, and can come in amounts that are less than $50,000.
+- Home Improvement Loan: If equity isn't an option for you, or you don't want to tap into it, this is a loan that doesn't require any collateral.

-- Cash Out Refinance: This allows you to convert equity in your home into cash by creating a new mortgage for a larger amount than the original.
-You receive the difference between the two loans in cash at closing.
-This is possible because, as the borrower, you only owe the original mortgage amount to the lending institution.
+- Cash-Out Refinance: This allows you to convert equity in your home into cash by creating a new mortgage for a larger amount than the original.
+If you currently have a mortgage, you will receive the difference between your new and existing mortgage in cash at closing.
+If you don’t have an existing mortgage, you will establish a new mortgage secured by your home equity and receive the proceeds in cash.

 Rate and closing costs may vary by product and each has varying levels of complexity based on factors unique to you (how much is still owed on the home, assessed value, and so on).
 Be sure to consult with a banker or trusted mortgage loan officer for more information.